adokoy001/MapReduce-Framework-Simple/README.md

 # DESCRIPTION

 MapReduce::Framework::Simple is simple grid computing framework for MapReduce model.
+MapReduce is a better programming model for solving highly parallelizable problems like a word-count from large number of documents.

+The model requires Map procedure that processes given data with given sub-routine(code reference) parallelly and Reduce procedure that summarizes outputs from Map sub-routine.

+This module provides worker server that just computes perl-code and data sent from remote client.
 You can start MapReduce worker server by one liner Perl.

 # METHODS